FunksMaName/CaryAgos.RecruitmentTest/README.md

 * Transaction description
 * Transaction amount
 * Transaction currency denomination
-* The transaction location Identifier
+* The Transaction location category (Restaurant, Shopping, e.t.c.)
+Identifier

-A separate table exists which links the transaction location Id where a transaction occurred to the most applicable category Id.
+A separate table exists which links the transaction location category Id where a transaction occurred to the most applicable category Id.
 There are currently 6 defined categories in the system

 * 1010 – Restaurant
 * 1020 – Groceries